cheeksnpeeps/cloudsuites/README.md

 ## Overview

 Our Property Management System deals with a large volume of bookings daily, making efficient data management critical.
 To optimize query performance and maintain system efficiency, we partition the `Amenity Bookings` table based on time intervals.
 This approach divides the data into smaller, more manageable segments, which improves performance and simplifies maintenance.
-For a detailed guide on how to implement and manage partitioning for the `Amenity Bookings` table, including how to handle changes in partitioning intervals and manage partitions effectively, please refer to the ([Partition%20Management%20Migration](https://github.com/cheeksnpeeps/cloudsuites/blob/74a49c302733bf8d68847d2af89f20701ca453bf/modules/common-module/src/main/resources/db/migration/Partition%20Management%20Migration.md)).
+For a detailed guide on how to implement and manage partitioning for the `Amenity Bookings` table, including how to handle changes in partitioning intervals and manage partitions effectively, please refer to the ([Partition Management Migration](https://github.com/cheeksnpeeps/cloudsuites/blob/74a49c302733bf8d68847d2af89f20701ca453bf/modules/common-module/src/main/resources/db/migration/Partition%20Management%20Migration.md)).

 ## Functional Overview